SandorTeleki/inspiredvanillawebprojects/expense-tracker/README.md

 - Fully converted CSS to use BEM methodology
 - Updated JS to use new BEM classes and not rely on stacking specificity
 - Minor CSS tweaks (added header navigation to return to main page, tweaked some colors, etc.)
+- Refactored expense tracker display to use grid when on desktop
+- If total is negative, it will change color to red

 ## To Do:
 - Add full stops and commas to large amounts (like in exchange rate calculator)
-- Refactor expense tracker display to use grid when on desktop